-Finding the right introduction to meditation is not easy for everyone.
-In order to get rid of uncertainties right at the beginning, we have put together six tips for meditation for beginners for you, with which you can take the first steps quite easily.
+The right entry into the Meditation is not easy for everyone.
+To Uncertainties To get you out of the way right at the beginning, we've put together six tips for meditation for beginners that you can use to take your first steps with ease.

 1. your personal place of well-being

 It all starts with the right environment.
 Create a place where you feel really comfortable and where nothing and no one distracts you.
 Your meditation space should be yours alone and adapted to your personal preferences.